Grants & Scholarships

 Global Citizens Honors Program

 The Kalamazoo Promise, a partner of Olivet College since 2014, provides scholarships for eligible graduates of the Kalamazoo Public School system.
 Students receiving this scholarship must be full-time and maintain a 2.0 GPA.
 The amount of the award is based on the length of attendance and residency in the Kalamazoo Public School system.
+Full-time, residential student.
+Graduates from Kalamazoo Central and Kalamazoo Loy Norrix.
 Students who receive the Kalamazoo Promise scholarship are also eligible for other financial aid opportunities.

-As the capitol region’s private college, Olivet College has committed to providing Lansing Promise-eligible students with the opportunity to have an immersive, residential educational experience below the cost of tuition, room and board at Michigan State University.
-Qualified students receive $3,216 from the Lansing Promise Foundation each year, for the first two years of their education at Olivet.
-Additionally, they will be awarded the Olivet College Lansing Promise Grant of $14,000 each academic year in which he or she is a full-time, residential student at Olivet College.
+Qualified students will be awarded the Olivet College Lansing Promise Grant of $14,000 each academic year in which he or she is a full-time, residential student at Olivet College.
+In addition, students will receive $3,216 from the Lansing Promise Foundation each year, for the first two years of their education at Olivet.
+The total value of this grant is $56,000 over four years (Olivet College Lansing Promise Grant), plus $6,432 over two years (Lansing Promise Foundation).
 OC/LP scholars are also eligible for additional state and federal aid.
 Participating high schools are Eastern, Everett, J.W.
 Sexton and Lansing Catholic.
 To apply for the Lansing Promise, visit www.lansingpromise.org, or contact the Olivet College Admissions Office at 800.456.7189 for assistance.

 New Michigander Award

-The total of this award is $2,000 and is given to students who are nonresidents of Michigan.
+The total of this award is $2,000 per year, or up to $8,000 over four years, and is given to students who are nonresidents of Michigan.
 The amount varies and is renewable for up to four years.

 The value of this award is based on each student’s financial need.
 The award amount is committed for four years, provided there are no major changes in a family’s financial circumstances or the student’s enrollment status.